e1miran/Now-Playing-Serato/docs/templatevariables.rst

      - List of MusicBrainz Artist Ids
    * - musicbrainzrecordingid
      - MusicBrainz Recording Id
+   * - previoustrack
+     - See below for more details.
    * - title
      - Title of the media
    * - track